diegovalle/Unmarried-parenthood/readme.md

-A quick an dirty program to calculate the unmarried parenthood rate in Mexico and compare it with the Hispanic rate in the US.
+A quick an dirty program to calculate unmarried parenthood statistics in Mexico from INEGI data

 Requirements
 ------------
-* R >= 10.0 since I compressed the csv file with the data
+* R >= 10.0 since I gzipped the .csv file with the data

 To run
 -------